eastlondoner/tailscale-ssl-proxy/README.md

   <p align="center">Simple single-command SSL reverse proxy for Tailscale<p>
 </p>

-A handy and simple way to add Tailscale SSL support to your locally running thing --be it your personal jupyter notebook, nodejs app or whatever. `tailscale-ssl-proxy` uses the official (Tailscale go package)[https://pkg.go.dev/tailscale.com] to get trusted LetsEncrypt SSL certs and then proxies HTTPS traffic to your existing HTTP server in a single command. `tailscale-ssl-proxy` also redirects unencrypted HTTP traffic on port 80 to HTTPS.
+A handy way to add Tailscale SSL support to your locally running thing -- be it your personal jupyter notebook, nodejs app or any other http application.

+`tailscale-ssl-proxy` uses the official <a href="https://pkg.go.dev/tailscale.com">Tailscale go package</a> to get trusted LetsEncrypt SSL certs and then proxies HTTPS traffic to your existing HTTP server in a single command. `tailscale-ssl-proxy` also redirects unencrypted HTTP traffic on port 80 to HTTPS.

 ## Installation